 ForwardGro has combined best in class business management, medical cannabis research, greenhouse growing practices, and patient advocacy to become Maryland’s premier grower of medical cannabis.
 The team was united in 2014 by a common goal – to bring legal, accessible and quality medical cannabis to the state of Maryland.
 Through years of research, industry and professional relationship building, and business planning, the team is has received its license to cultivate from the Maryland Medical Cannabis Commission.

-In 2013 when Mike McCarthy and Gary Mangum, co-founders of Maryland’s largest greenhouse operation learned the state was considering legalizing cannabis for medical use, they were very interested in learning about the growing process.
+In 2013, when co-founders of Maryland’s largest greenhouse operation learned the state was considering legalizing cannabis for medical use, they were very interested in learning about the growing process.
 Their initial research showed the vast majority of cannabis being produced via indoor growing facilities, which went against everything the duo knew from a lifetime of working in agriculture, growing plants in controlled greenhouse environments utilizing the sun and changing seasons to grow consistent, quality plant products of all descriptions.

-In early 2014, McCarthy and Mangum were introduced to Debra Kimless, MD, a board certified anesthesiologist with a subspecialty in pain medicine.
+In early 2014, they were introduced to Debra Kimless, MD, a board certified anesthesiologist with a subspecialty in pain medicine.
 Kimless had been studying the effects of cannabis on a variety of medical conditions ranging from simple pain management, as a positive replacement for opioids, and as a treatment component for major disease.
 Kimless’ first-hand experience in helping patients in legal states through individualized treatments, and her willingness to share her knowledge has made her a leading voice at cannabis-related conferences and symposiums around the world.